caleb531/rsvg-brunch/README.md

 ### 2. Set plugin options

-In `brunch-config.js`, you must  options which should be passed to the plugin.
+In `brunch-config.js`, you can provide options which should be passed to the plugin.

 ```js